pellehenriksson/snakey-mp/readme.md

 npm install
 ```

-- Start the server (if event error is thrown, run with sudo)
+- Start the server.
+If event error is thrown, run with sudo or change to a higher port number.
 ```js
 node game.server.js
 ```